HenrikJoreteg/human-javascript/ch01-introduction.md

 Code is as much about people as it is about computers.
 Sure, it's run by computers, but it's written by, maintained by, and ultimately created for people.
 People are not computers.
 We are not robots.
 We are unpredictable, flawed, and irrational.
 The same people with the same tools and instructions won't produce the same output each time.
 We generally don't like being alone and we don't work well in isolation.
 In fact, in order to do our best work we *need* to work with other people.
 None of these traits are bad things, quite the opposite.
 They're what makes us who we are, they make us, well... human.
 Yet, as developers it's easy for us to get so focused on optimizing for technology that we forget to optimize for people.

 You can read about JavaScript, the language, elsewhere.
 Its good parts, bad parts, and ugly parts are well documented.
-This is a book about a specific set of tools, patterns, and approches that we feel are optimized for people.
+This is a book about a specific set of tools, patterns, and approaches that we feel are optimized for people.
 These approaches enable our team to quickly build and deliver high-quality JavaScript applications for humans.

-[&yet](http://andyet.com), the team that I'm humbled to be a part of, is a small (~20 person) bootstrapped consulting and product company focused heavily on realtime single page web applications.
+[&yet](http://andyet.com), the team I'm humbled to be a part of, is a small (~40 person) bootstrapped consulting and product company focused heavily on realtime single page web applications.
 We've had the opportunity to build a very broad range of single page applications for all kinds of purposes and audiences.
 We've built stuff for mobile, desktop, browser extensions, PhoneGap, televisions, you name it.
 From these experiences patterns start to emerge.
 Patterns that enable us to efficiently ship real-life applications (with real-life deadlines) as a team.

 As we've gone along, we've done our best to extract reusable tools out of them.
 So, in some ways we accidentally wrote this book.
-What I mean is that much of its contents are compiled from past blogposts, explanations to teammates and clients, and from project README files.
+What I mean is that much of its contents are compiled from past blog posts, explanations to teammates and clients, and from project README files.
 This book is primarily an extraction, not a creation.
 We're sharing our experience, secrets, and tools to hopefully give you and your team a solid footing for building great apps and experiences.

 # Acknowledgements

 Speaking of humans, this book would not exist if not for a giant list of people who helped make it a reality.
-To name a few specifically a huge thank you to Jan Lehnardt, Philip Roberts, Bear (Mike Taylor), Luke Karrys, Jenn Turner, Adam Brault, Sara Chipps, Jeff Boyus, Lance Stout, Karolina Szczur, Jon Hjelle, Melanie Brown, Stephanie Maier, Beau Sorensen, Michael Garvin, Amy Lynn Augspurger and others.
+To name a few specifically, a huge thank you to Jan Lehnardt, Philip Roberts, Bear (Mike Taylor), Luke Karrys, Jenn Turner, Adam Brault, Sara Chipps, Jeff Boyus, Lance Stout, Karolina Szczur, Jon Hjelle, Melanie Brown, Stephanie Maier, Beau Sorensen, Michael Garvin, Amy Lynn Augspurger and others.

 They helped with technical review, code, editorial feedback, design, writing/producing the promotional video and loads of encouragement.
 Thank you all!